inlivedev/inlive-js-sdk/packages/room/README.md

 const room = Room()
 ```

-### Room instance
+### Room object

-The room instance is the instance created when the `Room` module is initialized.
+The room object is the object created when the `Room` module is initialized.
 It consists methods that relates to the room scope.
 Some methods that directly interact to the room API can run on both client and server sides.

 #### Sample Code